tombresee/Pyscript_Examination/index.md

  </py-env>
 ```

-<p>Don't want to write all your python code directly into the html file ?
+<p>Don't want to write all your python code directly into the actual html file ?
-It's fine, just reference it:</p>
+It's fine, just reference it like this:</p>

 ```<py-script> src="/toms_python_file.py"> </py-script>```

+This loads python from that separate file...

 <br>